raimuucka/ArduinoSTM32wiki/Libraries.md

 * Adafruit_ILI9341_STM - Working, further modified to use DMA transfers, improving speed.
 Uses spi port 1
 * ILI9341_due_STM - Based on DUE/Teensy ILI9341 library.
 Uses DMA and several other optimizations.
 Also supports multiple font types.
 Uses more flash and RAM than the standard ILI9341, but performs much better.
 Recommended for high refresh rates.
 Uses spi port 1.
 Should work on Arduino AVR, Due, Teensy, and Maple STM32 boards.
 * Adafruit_GFX_AS - Based on Adafruit GFX_AS library, it adds support for more fonts.
 Working and tested in Maple mini and ILI9341 display.
+* ILI9163 - Working but pending some updates to SPI library, so it is not added to the main repository yet.
+Works with and without DMA mode in SPI1.
+Available at the moment in fork https://github.com/victorpv/TFT_ILI9163C

 #####Not working